 The YGP Learning Architecture for each Learning Journey was kindly developed by Professor Subramanian Rangan, Professor of Strategy, INSEAD.
 The learning architecture centers around YGP’s mission to ignite global curiosity, empathy and aspiration in the next generation.
 The Learning Journey activities and facilitated reflections were created upon the four cornerstones of our learning architecture – Travel, Adventure, Peer Interaction and Reflection.

-The learning on a 3-week Learning Journey with YGP is partly based on intuitive learning that focuses on experience, engagement and dialogue in combination with facilitated reflections.
-You will learn through eye-level meetings, first-hand experiences, teamwork and peer-to-peer investigation and reflection as opposed to the formal learning setting you are familiar with from school and university.
-YGP presents you with a way to tap into the possibilities generated when young talents get together to share exciting experiences and new knowledge.
-On a Learning Journey, you will be given the opportunity to relate to your peers in a genuine and authentic environment, where learning and developing are keywords – for everyone participating.
+The learning on a 3-week Learning Journey with YGP was partly based on intuitive learning that focuses on experience, engagement and dialogue in combination with facilitated reflections.
+Participants learned through eye-level meetings, first-hand experiences, teamwork and peer-to-peer investigation and reflection as opposed to the formal learning setting of a school or university.

 GLOBAL INSIGHTS AND CHALLENGES

 On their 3-week Learning Journey, participants learned about some of the significant challenges and trends in the region, through hearing global insights and new perspectives from fascinating individuals, businesses and organizations.
 The Learning Journey also included formal lectures on global issues such as globalization, human rights, social entrepreneurship, global business, climate change, circular economy and emotional intelligence.
 During the 3-week Learning Journey participants reflected upon their own position as responsible leadership in the next generation.